samyukthagopalsamy/Coding_programs_math_data_structures_algorithm/README.md

-# C-Practice
+# Coding Practice
-Interesting c programs
+## Coding programs on math, data structures and algorithms